At a Glance

 Even with financing, intended parents may be looking for ways to save on surrogacy-related expenses.
 There are things you can do to lower costs or save money:

-- Shop around for agencies.
+3. Shop around for agencies.
 Surrogate agencies can vary significantly in services offered and costs.
-Compare a variety of agencies based on services you’re looking for and costs that can fit better in your budget.
+Compare a variety of agencies based on services you are looking for and costs that can fit better in your budget.
 Also ask about financing or payment plan options.

 There are several different types of adoptions, and the cost can vary based on a variety of factors.
 In some cases, adoptions may be completely free of charge, while others may cost up to $60,000 or more.
 With the average surrogacy journey costing about $100,000, adoption is cheaper in many cases.